DivinityCube/Oscillate/README.md

-# citrus
+# Oscillate

-A media player developed in Python.
-Uses GTK4 and Libadwaita.
+Oscillate (formerly Citrus) is an MP3 player designed for GNOME.
+Uses libadwaita & GTK4 alongside the Python language.